 The communion meal is at the heart of Christian gathered worship and must not be treated lightly.
-At Blackhill we practise an open table and all who want to know and love the Lord Jesus more are invited to take bread and wine when communion is served at the end of the morning service on the 3rd Sunday of each month.
-If you prefer not to take communion then you can simply allow the offered bread and wine to pass by and receive a blessing instead – there is no fuss either way.
+At Blackhill we practise an open table and anyone who wants to know Jesus better is welcome to take bread and wine when communion is served at the end of the service on the 3rd Sunday of each month.
+If you prefer not to take communion then simply do not take the offered bread and wine and you can receive a blessing instead – there is no fuss either way.

 Through communion we experience the benefits of the risen Christ with us now.
 By the presence of the Holy Spirit, Christ comes amongst those who gather in his name to seek him.
 It is not that he comes in the bread and wine as such, but in the church’s shared action of eating bread and drinking wine with each other.
 In this way communion becomes a means of experiencing grace – God’s free and undeserved/unearned love and favour, a way in which that grace is communicated to the people of God for their health and renewal.
 The Lord’s Supper proclaims the present experience that Christ comes to us by the Spirit.